CEEO-DrEsLab/event-driven/README.md

 Every program that can currently be made in our most current configurable interface prototype can be represented as a JSON string in a certain format.
 Several examples are included here.

 ### LabView Code Examples
 It is possible to emulate the event-driven behavior in LabView and the standard EV3 firmware.
-Several examples of LabView code that emulates the desired behavior to varying degrees are ncluded here.
+Several examples of LabView code that emulates the desired behavior to varying degrees are included here.

 ### Device Capabailities
 This folder contains lists of commands that can be recognized by connected devices (EV3, Raspberry Pi with the GrovePi sensor suite).